OpenMetroMaps/OpenMetroMaps/spec-map-format.md

 </view>
 ```

-Each station must be assigned a Euclidean coordinate:
+Each station must be assigned an Euclidean coordinate:

 ```xml
 <station name="Alexanderplatz" x="424.775181" y="461.793637"/>